Blogs

 “Our biggest issue was the inability to see anything on the device screen.
 It was a very sunny day out and the glare on the screen was awful.
 I tried shading it with my hand, but it was near impossible to see.
 This made manual searching very difficult.”

-We build our handheld devices to be able to be dropped, deal with heavy rain, work outside in snowy weather, be dust resistant.
-To steal a marketing slogan – “It takes a Licking and Keeps on Ticking“.
+We build our handheld devices to be able to be dropped, deal with heavy rain, work outside in snowy weather, and be dust resistant.
+To steal a marketing slogan – “It Takes a Licking and Keeps on Ticking“.

 But when we get challenged by something as innocuous as a sunny day, it makes us take notice.